ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 What’s the impact of keyword optimization in an SEO audit?

 An audit checks whether your target keywords are properly integrated into your content, headings, and meta tags.
-Over or underuse of keywords affects your rankings.
+Overuse or underuse of keywords affects your rankings.
 The audit helps strike the right balance for effective SEO.

 What is the significance of backlinks in an SEO audit?